wallace11/link-the-dots/README.md

 {
     "general": {
         "containers": {
+            "dotfiles": {
-            "dotfiles": "/path/to/src"
+                "source": "/path/to/src"
             }
+        }
     },
     "mycomputer": {
         "containers":{
+            "dotfiles": {
-            "dotfiles": "/path/to/dest"
+                "source": "/path/to/dest"
             }
         }
     }
+}
 ```

-In the above example we have one section called "computer" and one container called "dotfiles".\
+In the above example we consider a machine with the hostname "mycomputer", and therefore the config file has one *section* called "mycomputer" with one *container* called "dotfiles".\
 All packages in `/path/to/src` will be symlinked to `/path/to/dest`.
 Very simple and straightforward.

 This is actually the equivalent of using `stow --target=/path/to/target -R package` for any package in `/path/to/src`.

-#### Adding options
+#### Configuring options

 A list of all the possible options: